AdamKopf/gmail-filterere/README.md

 ### Step 4: Configure .env File

-To integrate your environment with clearmail, you'll need to configure the `.env` file by setting up various environment variables that the application requires to run.
+To integrate your environment with filterere, you'll need to configure the `.env` file by setting up various environment variables that the application requires to run.
 Copy the `.env.example` to `.env` and fill in the following:

 #### .env File Configuration

 1. **OPENAI_API_KEY**:
     - **Description**: Optional.
 If you choose to not use a local LLM, fill in your OpenAI API key here.

 2. **IMAP_USER**:
     - **Description**: Your email address that you will use to access your Gmail account via IMAP.